Global weak solution of 3-D focusing energy-critical nonlinear Schr\"odinger equation: Abstract

 \section{Abstract}

-In this article, we prove the existence of global weak solutions to the three-dimensional focusing energy-critical nonlinear Schr\"odinger (NLS) equation in the non-radial case.
+In this article, we prove the existence of global weak solutions to the three-dimensional focusing energy-critical nonlinear Schr\"odinger (NLS) equation in the non-radial case, which solves an open problem of T. Cazenave \cite{C}.
 Furthermore, we prove the weak-strong uniqueness for some class of initial data.
 The main ingredient of our new approach is to use solutions of an energy-critical Ginzburg-Landau equation as approximations for the corresponding nonlinear Sch\"ordinger equation.

 In our proofs, we first show the dichotomy of global well-posedness versus finite time blow-up of energy-critical Ginzburg-Landau equation in $\dot{H}^1( \mathbb{R}^d)$ for $d = 3,4 $ when the energy is less than that of the stationary solution $W$.
-We follow the strategy of C. E. Kenig and F. Merle \cite{KM1,KM}, using a concentration-compactness/rigidity argument to reduce the global well-posedness to the exclusion of a critical element.
+We follow the strategy of C. E. Kenig and F. Merle \cite{KM1,KM}, using a concentration-compactness/rigidity theorem argument to reduce the global well-posedness to the exclusion of a critical element.
 The critical element is ruled out by dissipation of the Ginzburg-Landau equation, including local smoothness, backwards uniqueness and unique continuation.
 The existence of global weak solution to the three dimensional focusing energy-critical nonlinear Schr\"odinger equation in the non-radial case then follows from the global well-posedness of the energy-critical Ginzburg-Landau equation via a limitation argument.
 We also adapt the arguments of M. Struwe \cite{Stw01,Stw02} to prove the weak-strong uniqueness when the $\dot{H}^1$-norm of the initial data is bounded by a constant depending on the stationary solution $W$.